 Dyspareunia, a term to describe pain experienced during sex, refers to vaginal discomfort that may spread to the labia and pelvic areas during or after intercourse.
 Pain during sex can be experienced as deep pain, which is felt internally or superficial pain, which is felt on the outside in the vaginal area.

-Causes And Treatment of Deep Pain
+Causes Of Deep Pain

 - Womb and ovary problems, such as cysts on the ovary and various womb disorders like fibroids.

 - Vaginismus refers to the spasm of vaginal muscles, caused by fear of being hurt.
 This can cause both deep and superficial pain.